BasirAkbar/2D-lead-halide-perovskite-solar-cell-/README.md

   2)Load the given training labels and testing labels.

-  3)You can prediction on the trained model using these labels
+  3)You can perform prediction on the trained model using these labels